kwpid/lim-rblx/PROJECT_DOCUMENTATION.md

   - Color-coded by rarity
   - Shows serial numbers for stock items
   - Shows quantity for stackable items
+  - Shows "copies: X" for owner count (how many players own it)
   - Search bar for filtering
   - Click to view detailed item info
 - **Item Stacking:**